|

 We cover topics that matter to grandparents - and parents - such as concrete ways to help new parents, understanding new trends in child care, and meaningful ways to connect the generations.
 The resources and products we offer foster open communication, encourage healthy boundaries, and equip new grandparents with the tools they need to become a supportive partner to their grandchild's parents.
 Sign up for our newsletter to find out why grandparenting isn't about spoiling the grandkids anymore.
 Parents welcome!

-You have priceless gifts to bestow upon the grandchildren who look up to you. ~Jerry Witkovsky Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+It's impossible for a grandmother to understand that few people, and maybe none, will find her grandchild as endearing as she does. ~Janet Lanese Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Research shows that maternal grandmothers are often closer to grandchildren, but the reason for the...
+Growing as a Grandparent Grandmas get so much of the attention online, but...